 The 2018 Basel III package included a standard to introduce mandatory haircuts to SFTs, including securities lending and borrowing in the bank capital framework.
 The EC is committed to implementing this within the Basel IV package in Europe in 2020.
-Advice from the European Banking Authority in 2019, building on earlier analysis by the EC, ESMA, and the European Banking Authority (EBA), recommended to delay with the transposition of mandatory haircuts in the EU at this point.
-The EBA, similarly to the 2017 EC assessment of minimum haircuts, argued that more data is needed to assess the impact of introducing minimum haircut floors in the EU, and that such a thorough data analysis might only be performed once the SFTR reporting regime is fully implemented.
+Advice from the European data is needed to assess the impact of introducing minimum haircut floors in the EU, and that such a thorough data analysis might only be performed once the SFTR reporting regime is fully implemented.